Blog

 Your roofing sales pitch should include all your company’s options.
 If you have many shingle options, be sure that you have pictures and samples ready.

 If you do metal roofing, be prepared to show the homeowner some examples.
-Offering the right option could be what closes the sale, so don’t forget to show them all the roofing options at your disposal.
+Offering the right option could close the sale, so don’t forget to show them all the roofing options available.

 How to Sell Roofs Door to Door (6 Helpful Tips for 2024)